What does Cressida mean?

 Cressida is an uncommon first name for women.
 Cressida is an equally unique last name for all people.
 (2000 U.S. Census)

 Charted below is the birth name popularity of Cressida for girls.
 Cressida has yet to be ranked in the list thus far.
-(Top 1000 Birth Names Records, 2014)
+(Top 1000 Names, 2014)

 Suggested similar baby names are Alessia, Briseida, Caressa, Cassia, Cassidi, Cassidy▲, Cassilda, Celida, Cesia, Chasida, Chassidy, Chelsia, Cherida, Chessa, Chessie, Chesslea, Chessnea, Chrissta, Chrisstina, Christia, Christina▼, Chrystina, Crecia, Cressant, Cressent, Criselda, Crispina, Crissa, Crissie, Crista, Cristena, Cristi, Cristian, Cristiana, Cristie, Cristin, Cristina▼, Cristine, Cristiona, Crysta, Crystena, Crystie, Crystin, Crystina, Crystine, Crystyna, Drewsila, Freida▼, Jessia, Jessica▲, Jessika▼, Jessina, Jessiya, Krissina, Messina, Nessia, Tessia, Tessica, Tjessica, Tressa▼, Trissina, Yessica and Yessika.
 These names tend to be more frequently used than Cressida.